What technologies might be able to benefit or revolutionize fintech? Is there a role for web scraping in fintech?

 Web scraping is the process of automatically extracting data and content from websites.
 Websites were designed to be used by humans, but a web scraper can take the information intended for people and make it readable by computers.
 That data can then be downloaded or exported and used for any purpose completely separate from the original website.

-If you want to learn more about web scraping, you might find our Beginner's Guide to Web Scraping a useful place to start.
+If you want to learn more about web scraping, you might find our Web Scraping: The Beginner's Guide a useful place to start.

 How web scraping can be used in fintech